Hermann-SW/FPGAs/README.md

 I will use this "blog like" github repo to document what I have done with FPGAs.

 ## 11/20/2020
-* Before trying to login into EBAZ4205 A9 Linux with USB2UART adapter [as described in xjtuecho's github repo](https://github.com/xjtuecho/EBAZ4205#reset-the-root-password-of-built-in-linux), I tested adaapter to login into another Raspberry Pi.
+* Before trying to login into EBAZ4205 A9 Linux with USB2UART adapter [as described in xjtuecho's github repo](https://github.com/xjtuecho/EBAZ4205#reset-the-root-password-of-built-in-linux), I tested adapter to login into another Raspberry Pi.
 That did not work, bought new USB2UART adapter and that failed as well.
 Finally identified configuration issue responsible ... [more](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=291776)

 ## 11/19/2020